 When to use Active User Pricing

-Per Active User pricing is really to benefit the customer.
+Per Active User SaaS pricing is really to benefit the customer.
 It helps make enterprise customers more comfortable adding many seats.
 However, the challenge then becomes making sure those users are active.
 For companies that have invested heavily in their activation process, this model works well.

 When to Avoid Active User Pricing

 Small to medium businesses with small sales and success teams would likely not benefit.
 Given that LTV increases the more seats are activated, a company would have to have its product growth strategy really nailed.
 This would include really focusing on helping users find value and motivating them to bring the rest of their colleagues into the platform.

 Described as “add-on” or “modular” pricing.
 This model differs from models such as the standard tiered pricing model due to its pricing packages being based entirely on the features they offer.
 Higher priced packages include more features.

 For companies whose offering has both basic and extremely resource-intensive features, this model works quite well.
 In addition, there is a greater incentive for upgrading when a user gets their initial value.
 For greater upselling success, have the features they don’t currently have access to visible in their dashboard with an indication that they can get access to them if they upgrade their plan.

 The potential downside of this SaaS pricing model is the difficulty in understanding the minimum set of features a user would be willing to pay for.
 In addition, if certain features are basic requirements for anyone interested in your product and they are only available in the highest-priced package, it will negatively impact customer acquisition.

 Credits could be purchased either through a subscription or a one-time transaction that is redeemed in the app.

 This SaaS pricing model works well for products that don’t have continuous use but is more common with consumer-based products such as Classpass and Audible.